bcgov/von/docs/_pages/terms.md

 If you wish to disable cookies, you may do so through your web browser options.
 Instructions for doing so can be found on the specific web browsers' websites.

-#### Google Analytics
+#### Fathom Analytics

-Google Analytics is a web analytics tool we use to help understand how visitors engage with this website.
+[Fathom](https://usefathom.com) is a web analytics tool we use to help understand how visitors engage with this website.
 It reports website trends using cookies and web beacons without identifying individual visitors.
-You can read [Google Analytics Privacy Policy](http://www.google.com/analytics/learn/privacy.html).
+You can read the [Fathom Privacy Policy](https://usefathom.com/data/).